 Melt chocolate, and mix in oil.
 Brush on the surface of the dacquoise (crust side up).
 Chill to set, and cut into desired portions.

-*For chocolate mousse, the choice of the chocolate is crucial.
-Use Valrhona Manjari or Guanaja.
+*For chocolate mousse, the choice of the chocolate is important.
+The Valrhona Manjari or Guanaja are a good choice.
 Makes a 9''https://bruno.b-cdn.net/22cm diameter x 1.5''/3.75cm high pastry ring or silicon mold.
 Or, 12 individual pastry ring or silicon molds.
 Melt chocolate over a water-bath (just melted).
 Soften gelatin in cold water and drain.
 Make a creme Anglaise: bring milk to a boil with some of the sugar.
 Meanwhile, beat yolks and remaining sugar.
 Pour hot milk into the yolk mixture, whisk thoroughly.
 Return to stove and cook custard to 185ºF/85ºC on medium-low heat, stirring constantly.
 Do not boil.
 Remove from the heat, whisk in the melted gelatin and pass through a sieve over the melted dark chocolate and mix well.
 Whip heavy cream to soft peaks.
 When the chocolate mixture reaches 100ºF/38ºC fold in whipped cream.
 Use immediately.

 From large to individual portions, this cake can be built from the bottom to top or using the upside-down method.
 For the traditional method: place the dacquoise first (chocolate chablon side down).
 Spread the crunchy praline on the dacquoise evenly without crushing it too much and chill to set.
 Fill cake with the mousse to the top and smooth out using an offset spatula.
 Freeze overnight.